2016–17 World Rugby Women's Sevens Series: Standings

+Qualified as one of the four highest placed teams from Series 2016–17 that have not already qualified.

 Tournaments

 Dubai

 In the first event of the series, New Zealand took revenge for their Olympic final loss by defeating Australia in the Cup final.
 The three medalists from the Olympic Games were unbeaten in the pool stage of the competition.
 In the quarter-finals stage, Russia put behind their failure to qualify for the Olympics earlier in the year by eliminating Rio bronze medalists Canada.
 The final was a repeat of the Olympic final with Australia battling throughout the final but tries to Portia Woodman and Rebekah Cordero-Tufuga gave New Zealand the gold medal.
 The 5th place final was won by Fiji, while Ireland won the first Challenge Trophy which replaced the Bowl competition.